Transformers: Dark of the Moon poster

 +476%

-Despite a blockbuster budget of $195.0M, Transformers: Dark of the Moon became a financial success, earning $1123.8M worldwide—a 476% return.
-This commercial performance validated the ambitious narrative scope, illustrating how audiences embrace fresh perspective even at blockbuster scale.
+Despite a major studio investment of $195.0M, Transformers: Dark of the Moon became a commercial success, earning $1123.8M worldwide—a 476% return.
+This commercial performance validated the ambitious narrative scope, confirming that audiences embrace unique voice even at blockbuster scale.

 Plot Structure